 Regular active dry and instant yeasts come in a dry form whereas fresh yeast is moist and comes in a cake or compressed form.
 Cooks Illustrated explains it contains a high water content.
 It dissolves faster than the other two types.

 Storage of yeast is essential to keeping it potent.
-Yeast loses its ability to activate as it ages.
+Yeast loses its ability to act as it ages.
 You should keep dry yeast in a cool place.
 An unopened package will last up to one year on a shelf and much longer in the freezer, which makes it a great option when you want long storing food supplies.

 An opened package will last about six months on the shelf and up to one year in the freezer.
 When using yeast from the freezer, just take out what you need and use it.
 There is no need to bring it to room temperature.